Katazome: Natural Dye And Indigo

-In this workshop students learn basic Katazome and explore images that represent their own design and story.
-Katazome is a traditional Japanese rice paste resist technique that is applied through a stencil and colored with natural dyes.
-The techniques covered include cooking rice paste, making soy milk, brushing a variety of natural dyes, mordants and steaming to set colors.
-Participants will dip rice-pasted fabric into the natural indigo dye pot to create intense shades of blue.
-You will also discover Tsutsugaki, which is freehand drawing with rice paste in a special pastry tube.
+Katazome is a traditional Japanese rice paste resist technique that is applied through a stencil and colored with natural dyes and/or earth pigments.
+In this workshop students will learn basic Katazome and explore images representing their own story.
+The class covers cooking rice paste, making soymilk, mordant, brushing and painting with natural dyes and steaming to set colors.
+Participants will dip rice-pasted fabric into the indigo dye pot to create intensive shades of blue including the technique of Sumi ink.
+Tsutsugaki, which is freehand drawing with rice paste in a pastry tube, will add to your creative possibilities.
+The application of earth pigments is also covered.
 Students will take home a variety of experimental fabric pieces to use as a guide for future projects.
 Open to all skill levels.

 In order to complete your registration, a $300 deposit is required.